papito/siftlog-py/README.md

 #### Color
 To colorize your JSON logs, attach the `ColorStreamHandler` to your logger.
-The output will not have color if the logs are being output to a file, or on systems that are not POSIX (Will not work on Windows for now).
+The output will not have color if the logs are being output to a file, or on systems that are not POSIX (will not work on Windows for now).

 ```python
 from siftlog import SiftLog, ColorStreamHandler